camelinaction/camelinaction2/chapter10/camel-cxf-rest-karaf/ReadMe.md

 Chapter 10 - camel-cxf-rest-karaf
 ---------------------------------

-This is a Karaf based example of the `camel-cxf-rest` example, which is covered in section 10.1.5.
+This is a Karaf based example of the `camel-cxf-rest` example.

+### 10.1.5 - Using camel-cxfrs with REST services

 To try this example you need to first build it